-The macarons gave me sustenance for wandering Rue St Catherine, France’s longest pedestrianized street.
+The macarons gave me sustenance for wandering Rue Sainte Catherine, France’s longest pedestrianized street.
 Though on a Sunday most of the shops that line the street are closed, I did find a few cute boutiques to browse.
 Plus, I rationalized, the more I walked meant the more macarons and foie gras that I could eat without guilt.

 Bordeaux also has wonderful public art sculptures and installations around the city.
 Sometimes they aren’t even that obvious, like the Jaguar hanging out of the Victor Hugo parking structure complete with twisted metal and concrete smashed to pieces.
 A local told me that the art piece is meant to poke fun at the British for their bad driving.

 Just about half of the center of Bordeaux is a UNESCO World Heritage Site.
 Each cobbled street has its own charm with beautiful buildings that have been lovingly restored.
 They honey-colored stones of the facades practically glowed a golden hue with the sun blazing overhead.
 It was hard not to fall in love as I wandered the quiet streets.